 Looking back, I remember the first time I asked my mother to go with me to a psychiatrist after a traumatic event in my life.
 She went crazy!
 She could not fathom the idea that her daughter was going to be evaluated by a crazy people’s doctor…

 Oh mom, how the times have changed, and for the better!

-* This article is brought to you by Dayma Garcia from The Women Undefined blog.
-Read her bio at the bottom! *
+* This article is shared by Dayma Garcia from The Women Undefined blog *

 I feel that nowadays, mental health is finally getting the attention it deserves, without the misconception that it’s only for crazy people.

 It hurts to know that so many people had to go through so much, just for this day to finally come, where we could sit down and openly talk about mental health.

 What it is, what implies, and what we can do to better it.